AndyCYao/andyyao.github.io/_courses/cmpt354.md

 Con- Indices needs to be updated everytime there is an update.

-- Clustered Index (Alternative 1) Data Entry = Data Record
+- Clustered Index (Alternative 1) Data Entry = Data Record (AKA Covering Index)

 the data and the index is together, think phone book, which is organized by ascending phone numbers, usually the primary key of a table is in clustered

 we can only have *one* clusterd index, b/c the table cannot be sorted by multiple columns.

+index + sorted file is the best.
+Called clustered index.

 - Non-Clustered Index.
 (Alternative 2 and Alternative 3)